ScottKjr3347/iOS_Local_PL_Photos.sqlite_Queries/README.md

 Even though there are some artifact specific queries, I strongly recommend using the full query (iOS<*>_Photossqlite_query) for the iOS version you are analyzing.
 The smaller artifact specific queries will only get you the general information for a particular asset.

+2022/9/20 Omitted query statements have been removed from the published queries.
+Please contact me directly if you believe there is data missing that you would like to have included in a query.
+Additionally, I have moved the WHERE statements to a separate document for your reference.

 Please contact me via [email](forensicscooter@gmail.com) or [twitter](https://twitter.com/Scott_Kjr) if you have any questions.